Azure-Samples/storage-blob-dotnet-getting-started/README.md

 author: tamram
 ---

-# Getting Started with Azure Blob Service in .NET
+# Getting Started with Azure Blob Storage in .NET

 Demonstrates how to use the Blob Storage service.
 Blob storage stores unstructured data such as text, binary data, documents or media files.